 Things to Carry to Serbia while Travelling

 This can be a very important decision, as you may face problems if you haven’t packed the right things.
-So, it is recommended to check out on things one must carry to avoid any kind of issues.
+So, it is recommended to check out things one must carry to avoid any kind of issues.

 1. Electrical Adapter (220V, 50Hz)

-You need to carry an electrical adapter when travelling to Serbia as the voltage there is different as compared to the USA or India.
+You need to carry an electrical adapter when traveling to Serbia as the voltage there is different as compared to the USA or India.
 It will be a good option to purchase a 220V watt adapter from your own country.
 It may happen that you don’t get these adapters on nearby shops in Serbia, so buy from your own country.
 It will be cheaper too.
 This becomes very important to have these adapters to charge your mobiles, cameras, etc. So don’t forget to purchase it.

 2. Wallet or Money Belt

 Yes, it is a great option to keep a camera with you.
-Serbia is a very beautiful country and has quite a lot of historical places to visit, even rural Serbia is quite amazing.
+Serbia is a very beautiful country and has quite a lot of historic places to visit, even rural Serbia is quite amazing.
 So it will be great to capture all these in your camera and take these memories with you back.

 I know you may be thinking why do I need a camera when I have a smartphone with a good camera.
 The reason is that when you will use the camera to make videos or take pictures frequently, it will result in battery drainage of your smartphone and it can be hectic to charge your mobile again and again.
 So it’s always a good choice to carry a camera.